Literature Awaits

 Age Range: Ages 3–7.

-Evaluation: A warm, well-structured picture book that uses sensory details and tender art to show intergenerational connection across language, distance, and culture.
+Evaluation: This is a warm, well-structured picture book that uses sensory details and tender art to show intergenerational connection across language, distance, and culture.

-Usage: Strong for SEL read-alouds and family-culture discussions, especially around visiting relatives, transitions, and saying goodbye.
+Usage: This could be used for SEL read-alouds and family-culture discussions, especially around visiting relatives, transitions, and saying goodbye.

-Appeal: High for young children because the routines, foods, and mirrored activities in two countries feel comforting, relatable, and visually inviting.
+Appeal: This has high appeal for young children because the routines, foods, and mirrored activities in two countries feel comforting, relatable, and visually inviting.

 Kwesi and Nana Ruby Learn to Swim